-As of 2017, I have maintained a solo practice in Seattle for 18 years, after being in a group practice for two years.
-I’m 64 years old, a native of New York City whose path to becoming a therapist in Seattle has gone through Chicago (college), Boston and Los Angeles.
+As of 2019, I have maintained a solo practice in Seattle for 20 years, after being in a multi-disciplinary mental health group practice for two years.
+I’m 65 years old, a native of New York City whose path to becoming a therapist in Seattle has gone through Chicago (college), Boston and Los Angeles.
 I’m a father, son and brother.

-Therapy has frequently let me see my clients at their best; being a practitioner and a client challenges me to find my own.
+Therapy frequently lets me see my clients at their best; being a practitioner and understanding the client challenges me to find my own.

 Professional Education & Development